Fiction

 _______________________

 Thelonius Houston stood on the front porch, considering the view.
-From where he stood, he could see a plowed field, a croquet court, . . . → Read More: Short Story: The Extinction of Giants
+From where he stood, he could see a plowed field, a croquet court, a ring . . . → Read More: Short Story: The Extinction of Giants

 Jon Sapers posted this in Fiction on May 20th, 1998